pfeodrippe/vybe/README.md

 ## Getting started

-Start the REPL for this project using
+Go to <https://github.com/pfeodrippe/vybe-games> and start the REPL for this project using

 ``` shell
 # This will put the dynamic libs in the right place and start raylib in the main thread